 “Something the organisation also understands is the power of timing: when it’s suitable to put your kaupapa in front of a political leader, or hold back.
 Holly is ever cognisant of the going-ons in Wellington, so the organisation doesn’t put its foot in it.”

-The Founders of each organisation have forged an indelible bond, and continue to collaborate on kaupapa of significance beyond Te Hūmeka.
+The founders of each organisation have forged an ever-lasting bond, and continue to collaborate on kaupapa of significance beyond Te Hūmeka.